iota-community/layerzero-oft-v2-utils/README_OFT_setup.md

 # OFT setup on EVM

-Pathway is from Sepolia EVM to IOTA L1 testnet.
+Pathway is from EVM (e.g. Sepolia) to MoveVM (e.g. IOTA L1 testnet).

 The setup includes: